jconwell3115/jconwell3115/README.md

 ![Version Control](https://img.shields.io/badge/VCS-Git-red?logo=Git&logoColor=yellow)

 ---
+**I am a Network Automation Enthusiast, saving the world one network automation at a time**

+I spent the first 20 years of my professional life as a restaurant kitchen manager.
+I went back to college at the age of 34 and obtained a Master's degree in Cybersecurity in 3.5 years.
+I landed as a Senior Network Engineer at NASA for almost 7 years before pivoting into a Senior Network DevOps Engineer role.
+I am a self taught coder and an innovative network automation geek of the higest order.

 With a strong focus on **automation innovation**, I thrive on building high-performing automation workflows and delivering scalable, innovative solutions that drive real impact.
 My passion lies in **customer experience** and **network automation**, where I turn complex challenges into opportunities for growth.

 📖 Network engineer turned Network DevOps engineer through necessity and love of coding.